 Looking for a job no matter what?
 Check out swiftleejobs.com and find your next Swift job position!

 Let me take you on a journey through my own development career.
 Throughout the years, I’ve been making several career changes for all different reasons.
 They’ve never been easy, as I would always leave behind a position where I felt comfortable with colleagues as friends around me.

 1. Picking your first Swift Job

 It started with picking my first Swift job, or well, Objective-C job, ha!
-It was September 2011 in times where ARC just arrived.
+It was September 2011 – a time when ARC had just arrived.
 I had the opportunity to continue at my internship and started working on an existing Objective-C project.

-Although this was fine to start with, I was getting started as an iOS engineer.
-I was seeking to get myself a project to work on from the beginning to gain experience setting up project structures.
+This was fine to start with, as I was getting started as an iOS engineer.
+Soon I was seeking to get a project to work on from the beginning to gain experience setting up project structures.
 The company I worked for, unfortunately, didn’t have many of those projects.
-Looking back, I would recommend looking at the following for picking your first job:
+Looking back, I would recommend looking at the following when picking your first job: